ALive-research/Slicer-Liver/Docs/adr/0002-migrate-to-slicerlayerdm.md

       submodules.
    5. Remove the feature flag and the legacy code paths.

+5. **Unify the language seam, in line with ADR-0004.**  SlicerLiver today is a mix of C++ (MRML nodes, displayable managers, Bezier evaluation) and Python (resectogram analysis, scripted submodules).
+   The migration is an opportunity to put each piece on the correct side of the seam rather than leave them scattered: compute-heavy or per-frame work moves into VTK filters (C++ when the performance budget demands it, Python-bound VTK filters otherwise), while business logic, workflow state, and pipeline orchestration live in Python LayerDM pipelines.
+Existing Python code on the wrong side of the seam — and existing C++ code that is really business logic — relocates as part of the relevant module's migration PR.

-5. **Each migration PR is governed by ADR-0003 (testability invariant) and ADR-0004 (Python/C++ boundary)** — characterisation tests land *before* the migration commits, and new code lands in Python unless it falls inside the C++ boundary defined by ADR-0004.
+6. **Each migration PR is governed by ADR-0003 (testability invariant) and ADR-0004 (Python/C++ boundary)** — characterisation tests land *before* the migration commits, and new code lands in Python unless it falls inside the C++ boundary defined by ADR-0004.